Amara Creates an Award-Winning Customer Experience to Bring Luxury Style to Homes

 Having left its storefront behind, Amara was tasked with finding new ways to deliver the same quality of personalized experience to the online shopper.
 Without face-to-face contact enabling staff to read customer emotions, Amara turned to online marketing to stay in touch and build relationships under a strategy crafted by Tom Freeman, head of digital marketing.
 As the fourth employee, Freeman built Amara’s marketing stratagem from the beginning—and the company grew.

 By 2013, Amara had grown so much, fulfillment became more than it could manage in-house and it was compelled to streamline the shipping process.
-A partnership was established with Delamode, a provider of logistical solutions that enabled Amara to distribute orders more efficiently and improve on its already outstanding personalized customer service despite this explosive growth.
+A partnership was established with Delamode, a provider of logistical solutions that enabled Amara to distribute orders more efficiently and improve on its already outstanding personalized customer experience despite this explosive growth.

 Bolstering Digital Marketing With Digital Print